Shinji-ux/original_app_41418/README.md

 - has_one :user_profile
 - has_many :items
 - has_many :suppliers
-- has_many :supplier_records, through :suppliers
+- has_many :supplier_records, through: :suppliers
 - has_many :customers
-- has_many :customer_records, throught :customers
+- has_many :customer_records, through: :customers

 ## user_profileテーブル